Abundance and distribution of selected species (SEBI 001) - Assessment published May 2010

 - SEBI 001

-Key policy question: Have declines in common species in Europe been halted?
+Key policy question: Have the declines in common species in Europe been halted?

 Overall, Europe's common bird populations reduced by around 10 % since 1980.
 Common farmland birds declined most severely (around 50 %) but common forest birds also declined by some 9 %.
 Falls have levelled off since the late 1990s.
 Europe's grassland butterflies have declined dramatically (60 %) since 1990 and this reduction shows no sign yet of levelling off.